Portable-Network-Archive/Portable-Network-Archive-Specification/chunk_specifications/index.md

 ### 4.1.2.
 AEND Archive tailer

 This chunk must appear last.
-This signals the end of the PNA data stream.
+This signals the end of PNA data stream.
 The chunk data area is empty.
 Decoders should not load more than this chunk.